 My specialty is contemporary music styles - rock, pop, R&B, blues, country, standards.
 I teach music and chart reading and preparation, ear training, theory and improvisation appropriate to the styles of music.
 The method will be tailored to these students' needs.
 I also want to familiarize students with musical group dynamics.

 I also teach beginning to intermediate classical piano.
-Although not adhering to the strict guidelines of the Certificate of Merit program, I use it as a foundation for teaching.
+Although not adhering to the strict guidelines of the Certificate of Merit program, I use the program syllabus as a resource for choosing teaching materials.